cbennett07/demo-swf-app-chris/README.md

 ### `Part I - Git Repository Setup`

-- Create a repo in Gitlab named `demo-swf-app-<your-name>` and clone it down locally.
+- Fork the repo in Gitlab named `demo-swf-app-<your-name>` and clone it down locally.
 Change directory to the root of the project:

 <p align="center">
   <img src="img/img-001.png" width="100%" title="hover text">